learn-co-curriculum/cssi-prework-python-lists/README.md

 ```

 ###Modifying a List
 The easiest way to modify a list’s content is to just access the list element by its index (numerical place in the list) and use the assignment operator.
-Note that in Python, lists are mutable, which means a list can be changed without being recreated.
+Lists are mutable, which means a list can be changed without being recreated.
 ```
 >>> groceries
 ['Eggs', 'Milk','Kale']